 The syllabus and course schedule may be subject to change.
-Changes will be communicated via the Canvas announcement tool.
-It is the responsibility of students to check Piazza, email messages, and course announcements to stay current in their online courses.
+Changes will be communicated via the Ed announcement tool.
+It is the responsibility of students to check Ed for instructor posts, email messages, and course announcements to stay current in their online courses.